 Canada CPI preview

-Canada CPI preview: CPI, due Friday, is expected to grow 0.4% (m/m, nsa) in April after the 0.3% gain in March.
-The CPI is projected to grow at a 2.3% y/y pace in April, matching the 2.3% rate of increase in March.
-The 2.3 y/y clip in March was the fastest rate since the 2.4% pace in October of 2014.
-Gasoline prices saw a sizable bounce in April versus March, driving our estimate.
-But housing prices were softer, perhaps providing some offset.
-The Ontario minimum wage gain should continued to underpin the annual growth rate.
-The BoC has maintained that an unwinding of the temporary factors are boosting CPI.
-Also, GDP growth slowed in Q1, while there is still spare capacity in the labour market.
-Finally, the BoC's outlook survey revealed that inflation expectations remain inside the BoC's 1-3% control range, albeit with a drift to the upper half of the band.
-But in our view, the main consideration here is that they can tolerate some heat on the CPI numbers given the economy if finally in expansion mode.
-Governor Poloz has maintained that better growth opens up more capacity (via investment and increased labour force participation), allowing them to tolerate faster inflation growth than they usually would.
+Canada CPI preview: CPI, due Friday, is expected to dip 0.1% (m/m, nsa) in May after the 0.1% rise in May.
+The CPI is projected to grow at a 2.2% y/y pace in June, matching the growth rate in May and April.
+Gasoline prices fell about 2% in June (m/m, nsa), which drives our projection for the 0.1% dip in total CPI during June.
+Additional factors include auto prices, which have seen substantial declines over the past three months and could continue to decline in June.
+Falling home prices could also be a drag, although mortgage interest costs are moving higher.
+Finally, cell phone costs have seen big swings in recent months, making this a potential disruptor of our June CPI estimate.
+The BoC has maintained that (an unwinding) of temporary factors is boosting CPI.
+They note that it is important to look at core CPI.
+Analysts expect the core CPI measures to hold at 1.9%, which is consistent with the BoC's view on inflation.
+Also, the BoC's Q2 outlook survey revealed that inflation expectations remain inside the BoC's 1-3% control range, albeit with a drift to the upper half of the band.
+But in our view, the main consideration here is that they can tolerate some heat on the CPI numbers given the economy is finally in expansion mode.
+Better growth opens up more capacity (via investment and increased labour force participation), allowing them to tolerate faster inflation growth than they usually would.
 View the preview.